oracle-livelabs/adb/shared/adb-ai-web-app/deliver-nl-app/deliver-nl-app.md

 ## Task 3: Test app and compare code

-The webpage is stored in object storage as a light weight deployment.
+The Web page is stored in object storage as a light weight deployment.
 The script from the previous command used a shell script in the deployment that uses a renaming convention to modify the index.html file to read the objects stored in the directory.

-1. Navigate to bucket and click the ellipses.
+1. Navigate back to the **movie_app** bucket and click the ellipsis.
 Click on object details.

 2. Grab the URL and paste into browser.